emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 When some data has been updated, all dependent caches should be reset.
 Suppose, the cache of main page of a company site contains an instance of Product model.
-When the instance of Product model has been updated, the cache should be updated too.
+When the instance of Product is updated, the cache should be updated too.
-Another example, when attributes of User model (for example, last_name) has been updated, all caches of posts of the user, contained the last_name, should be reset too.
+Another example, when an attribute of User model (for example, last_name) has been updated, all caches of the user's posts containing the last_name, should be reset too.

 Usually, the pattern `Observer`_ (or its variety pattern Multicast) is responsible for the cache invalidation.
 But even in this case the invalidation logic becomes too complicated, the achieved accuracy is too low, the `Coupling`_ is growing fast, and encapsulation is disclosed.